 *Illinois has separate designations and requirements for Leasing Agent, Real Estate Broker, and Managing Real Estate Broker

 |Leasing Agent License (limited to rental transactions only): ||Real Estate Broker (can do rental and sales transactions):|

-To get an idea of just how much more experience a real estate broker has, let’s look at the requirements to become a real estate broker in New York.
-In order to become a real estate broker in New York, an agent needs to have worked as a real estate agent for two years and successfully complete a certain number of real estate transactions based on a point system.
-They need a total of 3500 points to qualify for a broker’s license.
+To get an idea of the experience that a broker brings to the table, let’s use New York’s requirements as an example.
+In order to become a real estate broker in New York, an agent needs to have worked as a real estate agent for two years and successfully completed a certain number of real estate transactions based on a point system.
+They need a total of 3,500 points to qualify for a broker’s license.

 This is how the point system works for common real estate transactions in New York:

 - Representing either the buyer or the seller in a residential real estate sale is worth 250 points.

 - Selling a commercial building or unit is worth 400 points.